Teaching

 • Information Technologies and Applications in Communication: An introductory course in information technologies and computer science topics for the School of Journalism and Mass Communications students.
 Co-Lecturers: Prof. Andreas Veglis, and Associate Prof. Charalampos A. Dimoulas.

-• Design, production and management of new media: The course examines the design, production, and management of New Media.
+• Design, production and management of new media (Postgraduate Program): The course examines the design, production, and management of New Media.
 It aims is to give students a complete overview of the tools and capabilities that new media provide at the production and management level.
 Examples of topics covered in this course are: Web publishing, Social publishing, Social broadcasting, Mobile apps, Cross-media publishing, Virtual / Enhanced Reality.
-Co-Lecturers: Prof. Andreas Veglis, and Assistant Prof. Rigas Kotsakis
+Co-Lecturer: Assistant Prof. Rigas Kotsakis

 Past Courses